When traveling on vacation or on business, we are often asked if you “Can you bring an umbrella on a plane?”

 Nevertheless, you may bring baby food, powdered milk, dried fruits, and nuts.
 Truffles or filled chocolates are allowed but to limited amounts.

 In general, sports equipment like tennis rackets, bats, golf clubs, hiking or walking stick, fishing rod, diving equipment, javelin, and swords are not allowed on board.

 If you are travelling for a sports competition at your destination and need to bring your equipment with you, it will need to be checked in and stored in the hold.
 So pack everything safely and securely.

 Like most sports equipment, you may not bring your tools and equipment like hammer, drill, and saw in the cabin.
 You have to take these in the hold if you need to bring them with you.

 Other Miscellaneous Items

-Take note that candles are considered liquid, so just leave them home and simply shop for those jasmine-scented candles at your destination if you can’t sleep without them.
+Take note that candles are considered liquid, so just leave them home and simply shop for those at your destination.

 So, can you bring an umbrella on a plane?
-The answer is yes, along with many other important things.
-Just follow the rules and go with the restrictions.
-Bring your umbrellas with you and enjoy your trip.
+The answer is usually yes, along with many other important things.
+Just follow the rules and fully understand the restrictions.
+Bring your umbrella with you and enjoy your trip!